 3. Outline Training Tactics

-Some organizations see merit in adopting the blended learning format – featuring a mix of structured training, such as in-person classroom-style sessions or bulky physical guides, and self-paced training as offered by Digital Adoption Platforms (“DAPs”).
+Some organizations see merit in adopting the blended learning format – featuring a mix of structured training, such as in-person classroom-style sessions or bulky physical guides, and self-paced training as offered by Digital Adoption Platforms.

 - Power users: New Salesforce users could benefit from interactions with power users or early adopters who have already mastered the tool and are truly passionate about propagating its benefits within the organization.
 The organization could incentivize these software mentors/influencers to support new users, whenever they are facing any issues when using the tool.

-- Microlearning: Break up training modules into smaller, snackable modules and experiment with different formats – email, short videos, infographics, social media posts etc.
+- Microlearning: Microlearning is defined as breaking up training modules into smaller, snackable modules and experiments with different formats – email, short videos, infographics, social media posts etc.

 - Digital Adoption Platforms (such as Whatfix): These platforms offer in-app interactive guidance and contextual support that guides new users through your enterprise software in real-time.
 Whatfix is a great example of a DAP that enables learning through following on-screen prompts to execute in-application asks, which (in turn) ends up making the behavior second nature to the user.
 Some of the salient features of Whatfix include: